Current surface conditions at an airport or other reporting location that updates every hour or earlier

 Not only is the report organized but every element is error-corrected and analyzed to provide additional information like flight rules

 Parsed reports are returned in JSON, XML, or YAML format, which can be imported into any language on any platform.
 Great for battery-conscientious mobile applications

 The AVWX REST API is a publically-available REST API for aviation weather.
 The service organizes METAR and TAF reports into their individual elements and returns them in JSON, XML, or YAML format.
 It does a considderable amount of error correction so that your report is as clean and thorough as possible.
 It has additional services like providing station information, translating the report into English, and creating summary strings meant to be read or spoken.
 For more details, check out the documentation.

-AVWX's core parsing services are now and will always be free.
-However, while the library is freely available, hosting this API costs money (about $200/month at its current usage).
-Donations are always welcome.
-If AVWX is powering your paid or commercial application, please consider making a recurring monthly donation.
+AVWX's METAR and TAF parsing services are free.
+However, while the underlying library is freely available, hosting this API costs money (about $200/month at its current usage).
+Your support is always welcome.
+If AVWX is powering your paid or commercial application, please support AVWX on a recurring basis.
+Thank you!Support AVWX

 Join the AVWX mailing list to get notified of new features.
 You won't get more than a few a year

 Hi, I'm Michael.
 I'm a pilot, machine learning engineer, and tech meetup organizer based in Orlando, FL.
 You can find more of my projects at mdupont.com.